 A new installation of Oracle Database automatically creates an undo tablespace.
 Earlier versions of Oracle Database may not include an undo tablespace and use legacy rollback segments instead, known as manual undo management mode.
-When upgrading to Oracle Database 11g or later, you can enable automatic undo management mode and create an undo tablespace.
 Oracle Database contains an Undo Advisor that provides advice on and helps automate your undo environment.